rust-lang/rust/src/doc/reference.md

 ```
 use std::sync::atomic;

-// Note that INIT_ATOMIC_UINT is a *const*, but it may be used to initialize a
+// Note that ATOMIC_UINT_INIT is a *const*, but it may be used to initialize a
 // static.
 This static can be modified, so it is not placed in read-only memory.
-static COUNTER: atomic::AtomicUint = atomic::INIT_ATOMIC_UINT;
+static COUNTER: atomic::AtomicUint = atomic::ATOMIC_UINT_INIT;

 // This table is a candidate to be placed in read-only memory.
 static TABLE: &'static [uint] = &[1, 2, 3, /* ... */];